Sokol Cikalleshi: Senior

 After his good performances with Kukësi in the 2013–14 season, Cikalleshi received his first call up at the Albania senior squad by coach Gianni De Biasi for friendlies against Romania in May and Hungary & San Marino in June 2014.
 He made his international debut on 31 May in the 1–0 away loss to Romania, playing in the first half before leaving for Shkëlzen Gashi.

 On 16 November 2015, Cikalleshi came off the bench to score his first international goal for Albania in the 94th minute to give Albania the 2–2 draw in a friendly home against Georgia, in the last international match at Qemal Stafa Stadium.

 Cikalleshi lost his place in the starting lineup from the beginning of 2016 due to good running form of fellow striker Armando Sadiku.
 He was however, named in Albania's preliminary 27-man squad for UEFA Euro 2016, and in Albania's final 23-man UEFA Euro 2016 squad on 31 May.
 Cikalleshi made his first appearance against Switzerland in the opening match, entering in the last 15 minutes as Albania suffered a 1–0 loss.
 Those were the only minutes that his played during the campaign as he was an unused substitute in the next matches against France and Romania.
 Albania finished the group in the third position with three points and with a goal difference –2, and was ranked last in the third-placed teams, which eventually eliminated them.

 Cikalleshi was barely used in Albania's 2018 FIFA World Cup qualifying campaign.
 He made only 3 appearances, only one as starter, collecting 132 minutes without scoring.
 In September 2017, he was called-up and later omitted by manager Christian Panucci for the matches against Liechtenstein and Macedonia as he asked permission to conclude his transfer at Osmanlıspor.

+Cikalleshi was Albania's main striker in their historic UEFA Euro 2024 qualifying campaign, during which they won Group E with 15 points.
+He scored once during the campaign, a penalty in a 1–1 draw away against Moldova.
+In May 2024, he was omitted by manager Sylvinho in Albania's preliminary list for the final tournament, a decision which created controversy within Albanian media.
+He announced his retirement one day after the list was made public.